ltearno/arn_os/README.md

 ## Short term (first and current stage)

 Running a very minimal kernel written in Rust with AWS Firecracker.
+This means be able to target : a _serial port_, a virtio _network_ device and a virtio _block_ device.

 ## Long term (who knows when ?)